ismael-miguel/SimpleTemplate/README.md

 Please, BEWARE of bad code!!!

+## Options:

+You can pass some options to the compiler.

+These are the options that are available and which values they expect:

+ - `optimize`: Accepts `true` or `false` (default: `true`).
+    Will optimize some things, like inlining the results of the `for` loop or removing an increment by 0.
+ - `trim`: Accepts `true` or `false` (default: `true`).
+     Defines if the language will trim whitespaces around the code or not.
+     May cause problems with the output.

 ## How it works

 I've tried to keep the syntax as easy as possible, but still allow some flexibility.
 Since this is a simple engine, it isn't that powerfull.